 When his family relocated to the Blue Ridge Mountain community of Floyd, the 14-year-old Thompson took his photographs and stories to Pete Hallman, editor of the weekly Floyd Press.
 Hallman encouraged the young man to continue writing and taking photos, teaching him the ins and outs of the newspaper business.

-Thompson went on to join the staff of The Roanoke Times at 17, where he covered the police beat, emerging racial turmoil in the city and tackled other tough subjects.
+Thompson went on to join the staff of The Roanoke Times at 17 as the youngest reporter ever for the paper, where he covered the police beat, emerging racial turmoil in the city and tackled other tough subjects.
 His story about a young girl who obtained an abortion (illegal at the time) won the top feature writing award from the Virginia Press Association.
 Another, about street racers in the city, also won a feature writing award.

 The Thompsons left Washington in 2004 and moved to a hilltop retreat in the Blue Ridge Mountains of Southwestern Virginia.
 Thompson started Blue Ridge Muse that same year.

 He returned to his newspaper roots by taking a part-time gig with the weekly Floyd Press — the paper he worked for in high school — covering county government & the courts and photographing high school sports.
-He continues to free-lance for regional newspapers and national publications.
+The paper is now owned by Warren Buffett’s BH Media.
+He continues to freelance for regional newspapers and national publications.

 Despite his work in new media, Thompson remains a newspaperman at heart and lives by the creed that it is the role of a newspaperman to “comfort the afflicted and afflict the comfortable.”